SnehaJoshi11/bikesharing/README.md

 ## Summary

-In the NYC CitiBike story, it tells us more about number of users and how they use the bikes per hour, by weekday per hour, who is most popular user type, popular areas, peak hours by gender.
+In the NYC CitiBike story, it tells us more about number of users and how they use the bikes per hour, by weekday per hour, who is most popular user type, popular areas and peak hours by gender.

-There are some points we should investigate:

 **1.Bike maintenance**